syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/tool-tip.md

 ## Fixed tooltip

-By default, tooltip track the mouse movement, but you can set a fixed position for the tooltip by using the [`location`](../../api/chart/tooltipSettings/#location) property.
+By default, tooltip track the mouse movement, but the tooltip can be set in fixed position by using the [`location`](../../api/chart3d/tooltipSettings/#location) property.

 {% if page.publishingplatform == "typescript" %}